Asmodeus14/MediTrack/README.md

 - Required Libraries: Listed in `requirements.txt`

 ### For macOS:
-- OS: macOS High Sierra (10.13) or later
+- OS: macOS Bigsur or later
 - Python 3.8 or later
 - Required Libraries: Listed in `requirements.txt`